coverby/MCMC-Project/README.md

 (integer, integer) (in pairs; initial graph must be connected or program will error)
 ```

-An example input filed (used for testing):
+An example input file (used for testing):
 ```
 #Input file contains nodecount, node positions, and node connections
 #Node count: